Manfreds Webseiten

 Barr's Inertial Principle: Asking a group of scientists to revise their theory is like asking a group of cops to revise the law.

-Barron's Law: Somebody else gets the last one.
+Barron's First Law: Somebody else gets the last one.

 Barry's Rule: If you stop to think, remember to start again.